alash3al/redix/README.md

 Redix v2 (Koka)
 ==================
-> here is redix v2 (`koka` codename), it is the fully refactored, optimized and rich verion not only for redix v2, but also for redis itself!
+> here is redix v2 (`koka` codename), it is the fully refactored, optimized and rich version not only for redix v2, but also for redis itself!

 Features
 =========